Find concrete contractors in Charlotte, NC (2026)

 Several factors specific to the Charlotte market influence your project price:

-- Slope and grading.
-Many Charlotte properties, especially in neighborhoods like Myers Park, Eastover, and areas along the Catawba River, have significant grade changes.
+• Slope and grading.
+Many Charlotte properties, especially in neighborhoods like Myers Park, Eastover, and areas along the Catawba River, have steep grade changes.
 Sloped sites require more forming, grading, and potentially retaining wall work.

-- Decorative upgrades.
-Stamped and colored concrete are popular in Charlotte’s newer communities.
+• Decorative upgrades.
+Stamped and colored concrete are common in Charlotte’s newer communities, where over 38% of housing was built after 2000.
 Adding decorative finishes increases cost by 50% to 100% over standard broom-finish concrete.

 How it works